KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 These projects provide support for replicated data structures.
 These are convenient building blocks for any sort of real-time or multiplayer project.
 They typically give you APIs similar to native Javascript maps and arrays but which guarantee state updates are replicated to other clients and to the server.

-They feel like magic—when you can build a simple application and load it on both your phone and computer and see changes instantly replicate.
+They feel like magic — when you can build a simple application and load it on both your phone and computer and see changes instantly replicate.

 Most rely on CRDT algorithms to merge simultaneous edits from multiple clients.